owocki/coloradocoin/readme.md

 <img src='img/coloradocoin_build1.gif'/>

+I'm aware the build quality needs improvement.
+This is a v0.
+(If you know anyone who could up the build quality, please [contact me on twitter](http://twitter.com/owocki)).

-And here's what the 'receive' interface looks like:
+Anywho, here's what the 'receive' interface looks like:

 <img src='img/receive.gif'/>